paulflang/cell_cycle_petab/README.md

 # `cell_cycle_petab`

 `cell_cycle_petab` is a repository that stores several cell cycle model versions and their corresponding PEtab problems.
+The data in the measurement tables stems from snapshot measurements by [Stallaert et al. (2021)](https://github.com/paulflang/cell_cycle_time_course/blob/main/4i_stallaert/raw.md).
+Pseudo-time courses were reconstructed with [reCAT](https://github.com/tinglab/reCAT).
+Visualisations of these time courses can be found in the [cell_cycle_time_course](https://github.com/paulflang/cell_cycle_time_course) repository.
+The model generation process is documented in the [cell_cycle_model](https://github.com/paulflang/cell_cycle_model) repository.

 ## Models